1211101321/Alien-vs-zombies-assignment/Starter-Kit-master/PART1.md

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

-1. Alien Movement (Currently, still got error)
+1. Alien Movement (Currently, there is still errors)
 2. Rocks
 3. Pods
 4. Zombies